open-telemetry/opentelemetry-dotnet-contrib/.github/ISSUE_TEMPLATE/comp_instrumentation_aspnet.md

 ---
-name: OpenTelemetry.Instrumentation.AspNet.TelemetryHttpModule
+name: OpenTelemetry.Instrumentation.AspNet
-about: Issue with OpenTelemetry.Instrumentation.AspNet.TelemetryHttpModule
+about: Issue with OpenTelemetry.Instrumentation.AspNet
-labels: comp:instrumentation.AspNet.TelemetryHttpModule
+labels: comp:instrumentation.aspnet
 ---

-# Issue with OpenTelemetry.Instrumentation.AspNet.TelemetryHttpModule
+# Issue with OpenTelemetry.Instrumentation.AspNet

 List of [all OpenTelemetry NuGet packages](https://www.nuget.org/profiles/OpenTelemetry) and version that you are